zapier/visual-builder/docs/_build/authentication/oauth.md

 {% raw %}`{{bundle.inputData.redirect_uri}}`{% endraw %}

-> **Note**: When [building a public integration](https://platform.zapier.com/quickstart/private-vs-public-integrations), the redirect URL will change once the app integration is approved for publishing, to be more consistent with your app’s branding.
-Depending on your API, you may need to add this new redirect URL to an allow list in order for users to continue connecting to your app from Zapier.
-To access the new redirect URL, head to Step 2 of the Authentication setup in the Platform UI once the integration is public.

 ### Add PKCE Support

 - Zapier provides built-in support for [PKCE](https://oauth.net/2/pkce/#credentials) (Proof Key for Code Exchange and pronounced "pick-see"), an extension to the authorization code flow that adds a layer of protection against security vulnerabilities.
 The code generation and exchange steps of the flow occur automatically by Zapier when enabled.